Carrasco strikes out 9 as Indians hold off White Sox 9-7

 The Indians supported Carrasco with four runs in the first and two more in the second.

-Alonso hit a two-out RBI single before Cabrera hit a drive to center for a 4-0 lead.
+Alonso hit a two-out RBI single before Cabrera hit a drive to right for a 4-0 lead.
 Kipnis and Diaz hit RBI singles in the second against Dylan Covey (4-9).

 The White Sox scored their lone run off Carrasco on Daniel Palka's groundout in the first.
 Carrasco has won six of his last eight starts.